maestro-server/webdocs/docs/installing/docker.rst

     * RabbitMq

-To create a bussiness analytics graphs, public and shared these maps, you need to install these apps:
+To create a business analytics graphs, public and shared these maps, you need to install these apps:

 ..